-- Aubinoe property, Wildwood Shopping Center, and associated gas station: - Redevelopment that is adjoining or confronting existing R-90 zoned neighborhoods should be compatible with the low scale character of these residential areas. - For properties recommended for CRT zoning, lower-scale uses should be placed along Berkshire Drive, with larger commercial uses and mixed-use development concentrated along Old Georgetown Road.
-Building massing along Berkshire Drive should be limited to a height of 35 feet within 50 feet of the Berkshire Drive right-of-way. - Consistent with a binding element from a previous approval, provide a green space of at least 30 feet in width measured from the public right-of-way on the Aubinoe property along Berkshire Drive.
-This green space should act as a buffer to screen the adjacent single-family neighborhood from surface parking areas and other more intense commercial or mixed-uses on this property.
-The only construction to be permitted within this area shall be to provide screening, landscaping, or to provide elements to support the passive recreational use of the area, such as seating areas or trails. - If mixed-use development is proposed on the Wildwood Shopping Center property, a centrally located public open space should be provided, accessible to shopping center patrons and Wildwood Manor residents.
-A connection to the open area provided along the east edge of the Aubinoe property should be considered. - Georgetown Square Shopping Center - Redevelopment on this property should build on the "central square" organization of the existing development, to create a neighborhood center that includes: - A centralized open space to focus commercial and residential uses. - Internal pedestrian-friendly connections that link to surrounding redeveloping properties, existing communities, and adjacent public facilities. - Frontages to promote pedestrian activity along existing major roads, which incorporate access to potential transit and bicycle facilities. - Provide a public street along the western side of the property as an alternative access, with connections to the existing public high school to the west. - Rock Spring Centre - Development is appropriate on the northwestern corner of Old Georgetown Road and Rock Spring Drive to anchor and frame this intersection as an important entry point to the Plan area.
-If proposed, development at this location should create frontages along Old Georgetown Road and Rock Spring Drive, provide internal connections to the already approved grid of streets for the property, and transition between the higher densities already approved to the potential lower densities on the Georgetown Square property directly to the south.
+Aubinoe property, Wildwood Shopping Center, and associated gas station:

+- Redevelopment that is adjoining or confronting existing R-90 zoned neighborhoods should be compatible with the low scale character of these residential areas. - For properties recommended for CRT zoning, lower-scale uses should be placed along Berkshire Drive, with larger commercial uses and mixed-use development concentrated along Old Georgetown Road.
+Building massing along Berkshire Drive should be limited to a height of 35 feet within 50 feet of the Berkshire Drive right-of-way. - Provide a green space of at least 30 feet in width measured from the public rightof-way on the Aubinoe property along Berkshire Drive, and on the Wildwood Shopping Center, provide a green space of 40 feet in width measured from the curb along Berkshire Drive.
+This green space should act as a buffer to screen the adjacent single-family neighborhood from surface parking areas and other more intense commercial or mixeduses on this property.
+The only construction to be permitted within this area shall be to provide screening, landscaping, or to provide elements to support the passive recreational use of the area, such as seating areas or trails.

+If mixed-use development is proposed on the Wildwood Shopping Center property, a centrally located public open space should be provided, accessible to shopping center patrons and Wildwood Manor residents.
+A connection to the open area provided along the east edge of the Aubinoe property should be considered.

+Georgetown Square Shopping Center

+- Redevelopment on this property should build on the "central square" organization of the existing development, to create a neighborhood center that includes: - ♦ A centralized open space to focus commercial and residential uses. - Internal pedestrian-friendly connections that link to surrounding redeveloping properties, existing communities, and adjacent public facilities. - Frontages to promote pedestrian activity along existing major roads, which incorporate access to potential transit and bicycle facilities. - ♦ Provide a public or private street along the western side of the property as an alternative access, with connections to the existing public high school to the west.